tanguilp/http_cache_store_memory/README.md

 number of bytes allocated to store the cached responses.
 If it is a float, it's the system memory threshold that triggers nuking older entries.
 Defaults to `0.9`, that is, as soon as 90% of the system memory is used, objects are deleted until system memory use no longer exceeds this threshold
+- `max_concurrency`: how many workers are to be working at the same time for adding new cache entries (including from remote nodes).
+Defaults to `32`
 - `pull_table_stats_interval`: how often stats are retrieved and associated telemetry event emitted, in milliseconds.
 Defaults to `1000`
 - `warmup_nb_objects`: how many objects are sent to joining nodes when they request warm-up.